John Mullan (road builder): Seminole War

 The Third Seminole War broke out in Florida on November 20, 1855.
 A wide range of sources, including George W. Cullum's Biographical Register of the Officers and Graduates of the U.S. Military Academy, the unpublished memoirs of Rebecca Mullan, the American National Biography, frontier historian Dan L. Thrapp, and Montana historians Edwin Purple and Kenneth Owens, all claim that Mullan spent time in Florida fighting in the Third Seminole War—some claiming as much as two years.

-But Mullan biographer Keith Peterson has argued that Mullan spent no time in Florida, or at most a few weeks.
-Peterson notes that Mullan remained in Louisiana with Company H until at least January 1856, when he was ordered to report to Company A at Fort McHenry in Baltimore, Maryland.
+But former Idaho State Historian and Mullan biographer Keith Petersen has argued that Mullan spent no time in Florida, or at most a few weeks.
+Petersen notes that Mullan remained in Louisiana with Company H until at least January 1856, when he was ordered to report to Company A at Fort McHenry in Baltimore, Maryland.
 Mullan did not report to Company A until March 5, so it is possible that he spent part of January and February in Florida.
 But if so, there are no Army records of it and his time there would be brief at best.
 Mullan was detached from Company A in May and June 1856, but this would have left him almost no time to travel to and fight in Florida.
 He returned to Company A in early July 1856, and remained there until Company A was transferred to Fort Leavenworth in the Kansas Territory.
 He remained in Kansas until December 1857, when he was transferred to Washington, D.C., to work with Isaac Stevens again.